abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

   * Ge-low.in: Low-accuracy version with 3d in core, (4s,4p) in valence.
     2 d-projectors for unbound states.

-  * Ge-d: 3d in valence, default for GS applications.
+  * Ge-d: Default version with 3d in valence, for GS applications.
 NOT recommended for GW.

   * Ge-spd-high.in: Include full (3s, 3p, 3d) shell in valence.
 Recommended version for GW
     and high accuracy calculations but it's hard